Hosted GitOps Runtime setup

 If you could not connect a cluster, you may not have the latest version of the CLI:

-You have completed setting up your hosted runtime.
+You have completed setting up your Hosted GitOps Runtime.
 You are ready to create applications, and connect third-party CI tools for image enrichment.

 (Optional) Create application